 Craddock calls for yellow Chartreuse, but we’ve had great success trying it with gentian-forward liqueurs like Suze and Strega.

-Stir with ice and train into a chilled cocktail or coupé glass.
+Stir with ice and strain into a chilled cocktail or coupé glass.